owlbarn/tutorial/book/algodiff/README.md

 Suppose we want to calculate the derivative at $x=1$ numerically using a step size of 0.01, then the truncation error should be in the range $\frac{0.01^2}{2}[sin(1), sin(1.01)]$.

-Here we can see the effect of this truncation error in an example, by using an improperly large step size.
+We can see the effect of this truncation error in an example, by using an improperly large step size.
-Here we want to find the derivative of $f(x) = cos(x)$ at point $x=1$.
+Let's say we want to find the derivative of $f(x) = cos(x)$ at point $x=1$.
 Basic calculus tells us that it should be equals to $-sin(1) = 0.84147$, but the result is obviously a bit different.

 ```ocaml env=optimisation:numdiff
 # let d =